-Encryption and Data randomizing logic for energytion and decryption, decryption logic which consists of combinational logic.
+Encryption and Data randomizing logic for encryption and decryption, decryption logic which consists of combinational logic.
 Output register Register for the encryption (decryption) data.
-Key expansion logic Logic in which subkeys are generated from key, which consists of combinational logic.
+Logic in which subkeys are generated from key, which consists of combinational logic.
 Subkey register Register for the output data of key expansion logic.